App-vNext/Polly/docs/advanced/telemetry.md

 #### Event names

-The `event.name` is reported by individual resilience strategy.
+The `event.name` tag is reported by individual resilience strategies.
 The built-in strategies report the following events:

 - `OnRetry`
 - `OnFallback`